The afternoon meal is often the biggest of the day in Mexico

 P: 120 98 36

-On Saturdays, they serve Lechón al Horno, roast suckling pig, in tacos and tortas so cheap it's almost free.
+On Saturdays and Wednesdays, they serve Lechón al Horno, roast suckling pig, in tacos and tortas so cheap it's almost free.
 Served with crackling, it is addictive.
 They are open for lunch, but hefty take-out business in the morning means they can run out of lechón by lunch.
 The rest of the week they have cochinita pibil and a few other toppings every day.

 A: Av.
 Rafael E. Melgar #602-6 across from Mega